vladigleba/vladigleba.github.io/source/_posts/2013-10-31-introducing-readify-a-new-octopress-theme-focused-on-readibility.markdown

 And of course, Readify is built with media queries, so it looks stunning&mdash;and readable&mdash;on all devices.

-Alright, I covered everything I wanted to cover, so had on over to GitHub and [give Readify a try](http://github.com/)!
-It's my first open source project, so I'd love to hear your feedback!
+If you think Readify is something you might enjoy, head on over to GitHub and [give it a try](http://github.com/)!
+And feel free to offer feedback!
+This is my first open source project, so I'd love to read your comments.